PatrickMaiyer/Portapack_Wiki/Compile-on-Arch-based-distro.md

 _Debian based is more recommended since the dependency chain is clearer and more independently.
 So if you are just planning pickup a Linux to play with this project, use Debian based, instead of Arch based.
 But if you already decided to use Arch, please prevent breaking dependencies chain with `pacman -Syu`_
 # 1. Install dependence
 ``
-sudo pacman -S git tar wget dfu-util cmake python3 bzip2 lz4 curl hackrf python-distutils-extra python-setuptools python-pip python-yaml libopencm3
+sudo pacman -S git tar wget dfu-util cmake make python3 bzip2 lz4 curl hackrf python-distutils-extra python-setuptools python-pip python-yaml libopencm3
 ``

 Check the output and make sure are the packages listed above were installed correctly.